Deptus/DSL/README.md

 # DSL-FUI
-A laucher based on FluentUI and React
+A laucher based on Electron and React